daftspunk/pond/PROVISIONING-AND-DEPLOYMENT.md

 ### Server environment

-A copy of the website running on a web server (s).
+A copy of the website running on a web server(s).
 Server environments can be single server and load balanced.
 Each project can have multiple server environments, for different needs: production, staging, experiments, etc. Server environments of different types can be used with a single project.
 For example, the production environment can be load balanced and use multiple servers.
-In the same time, staging environment can be single server.
+In the same time, the staging environment can be single server.

 Single server environments can host multiple projects.
 This means, that a single DO droplet can run multiple websites.
 A single server can run multiple server environments of each website.
 In other words, a single server can be used to host production, staging and other environments for different websites.